HIPERFIT/hiperfit.github.com/publications.md

 * Vivek Shah. __Transactional Partitioning: A New Abstraction for Main-Memory Databases__.
 In _Proceedings of VLDB PhD Workshop_.
 2014.
 Supervised by Marcos Vaz Salles.
 HIPERFIT DIKU Associates.

 * Agnieszka Karolina Konicz, David Pisinger, Kourosh Marjani Rasmussen, and Mogens Steffensen. __A combined stochastic programming and optimal control approach to personal finance and pensions__.
-To appear in _OR Spectrum_.
+In _OR Spectrum_.
+DOI:10.1007/s00291-014-0375-6.
 2014.

 * Holger Kraft and Mogens Steffensen. __A Dynamic Programming Approach to Constrained Portfolios__.
 In _European Journal of Operational Research_.
 229(2): 453–461.
 2013.